EliyahuYadegari/Mana-Exercise/README.md

 # Laboratory Data Processor

-CLI utility for processing laboratory instrument data files for TNS and Zeta Potential experiments.
+Application for processing laboratory instrument data files for TNS and Zeta Potential experiments.

 ## Prerequisites
 - Python 3.8 or higher